 Students seeking admission to graduate status at the University of California must hold a bachelor's degree or its equivalent from an institution of acceptable standing.
 The program of preparation should be substantially the same, both in the distribution of academic subject matter and in scholarship achievement, as the requirements for a comparable degree at the University of California.

-The graduate Dean makes the final decision, guided by the recommendation of the major department.
-The Dean may deny admission if the applicant's scholastic record is undistinguished, if preparation is judged inadequate as a foundation for advanced study, or if the department's facilities are already filled to capacity.
+The Graduate Dean makes the final decision, guided by the recommendation of the major department.
+The Dean may deny admission if the applicant's scholastic record is undistinguished, preparation is judged inadequate as a foundation for advanced study, or the department's facilities are already filled to capacity.
 If the undergraduate background of an otherwise qualified applicant is found to be somewhat deficient in fundamental training, the student may be admitted with the provision that certain specified undergraduate courses be completed.
 No credit toward an advanced degree will be allowed for such courses.

 - Apply via the web: www.graddiv.ucsb.edu/eapp/